 As I got to the top of the hill, I stopped to take a break, and look down to where I came from.
 Even though the hill wasn’t really the size of Mount Everest, I felt a sense of joy.
-This was my first time Commuting to work on a Bicycle.
-And even though it was a tough Commute with multiple hills, it felt really good.
+This was my first time commuting to work on a bicycle.
+And even though it was a tough commute with multiple hills, it felt really good.
 I was able to bypass the morning traffic while getting my daily exercise in.
-The fresh air was refreshing and the freedom of Commuting while being outdoors, was simply amazing.
+The fresh air was refreshing and the freedom of commuting while being outdoors, was simply amazing.
 Not ever, have I felt such an incredible sense of pride and accomplishment since I was riding, except for when I was a kid.

 Every single day, I fought all the hills with the last hill being the grand finale.
 And every single time I made it, I felt like a kid all over again.
 Many times it was super tough due to high winds, but I never gave up.
-Eventually it became a habit to just overcome all the obstacles my Commute threw at me.
+Eventually it became a habit to just overcome all the obstacles my commute threw at me.
 When the winds fought against me, I fought back.
 If the rain came pouring down upon me, I’d spit back by laughing in Grandpa Rains face.
 Even old Man Winter challenged me, and I still prevailed.

 I Conquered Bicycles And Now Everything Else

 There’s an old saying, “Success Leads To More Success”, and I believe it.
 Going up all those hills, against all odds gave me the confidence to believe in myself.
-Never in a million years would I have believed that I’d be able to climb such hills, and also do it with good speed.
+Never in a million years would I have believed that I’d be able to climb such hills, and do it with good speed.
 As my physical fitness and toughness increased, I continually challenged myself.
-I’d try to beat my last Commutes time, even if it was by a few seconds.
+I’d try to beat my last commute time, even if it was by a few seconds.
 Many times, I’d get super excited, especially if I beat it by a few minutes.
 Maybe I can call this “The Times Of Commutes Past”.

-The point is that, if I’d given up on that first Commute, I would have never realized how capable I truly was.
+The point is that, if I’d given up on that first commute, I would have never realized how capable I truly was.
 Then again, this pertains to everything you set out to pursue.
 At first things are always tough, but if you tough it out and don’t give up, you eventually succeed.
 As you get better, it becomes easier until you no longer struggle.